cosinekitty/sapphire/Lark.md

 * Ferret for $F$.
 * Kangaroo for $K$.

+(The parameters $C$ and $D$ do not appear as chaos mode options because I discovered they did not produce sufficiently interesting or different behavior from the other parameters.)

 You can change the chaos mode by right-clicking on the CHAOS knob and selecting one of the chaos mode options:

 ![Lark CHAOS button context menu](images/lark_chaos_menu.png)